-If no detour options exist, a one-time fording is permitted, but DFO should be notified when an
+If no detour options exist, a one-time fording is permitted, but DFO should be notified when an Operational Statement is use

 A properly-installed permanent clear-span bridge with riprap for bank protection.

 The abutment of this clear-span bridge should have been protected with riprap.
 Embankment collapse and sediment release are imminent.